 Annually, all 26 designated NASA EPSCoR jurisdictions are invited to submit 1 proposal per fiscal year in response to this solicitation.
 Louisiana’s proposal selection is determined by the rankings of an independent, external review committee appointed by the Louisiana Board of Regents.
 Pre-Proposal requirements and templates are drafted by the Louisiana NASA Space Grant and EPSCoR Management office located at LSU.
 Final proposals are developed with support from the LA NASA EPSCoR / LaSPACE Program Management team and are submitted to NASA directly by the Board of Regents.
 All of the ESPCoR proposals are then reviewed by NASA for final awards.

 Traditionally, NASA has funded these projects at $750,000 each over the course of 3-years with a 1:1 match from the Board of Regents.
 The number of EPSCoR projects awarded each year varies based on NASA’s available budget.
 For example, in FY 2011 of the 51 proposals submitted, 27 were recommended for funding.
 The solicitation for FY 2013, however, stated that NASA anticipates only “5 to 8 awards of up to $750,000 each to be expended over a three-year period of performance.”
 Of the 28 submitted in 2013, 14 received funding.
 For FYs 2014 & 2015, 15 of 28 proposals were awarded funding, and for FY 2016 there were 11 proposals selected.
 For FYs 2017 & 2018 there was a single competition with awardees designated in one of the two FY years; 27 of 54 submittals were awarded.
 Both of Louisiana’s proposals were selected for FY 18 funding.
-The collected abstracts of winning proposals for the last two cycles (3 fiscal years) are included in the supporting documents section below, beneath the solicitation schedule.
+The proposals for FY 2019 were submitted in December of 2018, and NASA announced on May 10, 2019 that 16 of 24 proposals were funded.
+Once again, Louisiana’s proposal has been selected for funding.
+The collected abstracts of winning proposals for the Fiscal Years 2016-17-18-19 are included in the supporting documents section below, beneath the solicitation schedule.

-FY 2019 LA BoR NASA EPSCoR Pre-Proposal Solicitation Schedule
+Anticipated FY 2020 LA BoR NASA EPSCoR Pre-Proposal Solicitation Schedule

 - Final Revisions on Selected Proposals due to LaSPACE Mgt Team: TBD

-The NASA Office of Education has indicated that the FY19 Solicitation will be released in July.
-A release date in July means that the notice of intent will be due in September.
-The Louisiana Board of Regents needs to complete our internal selection process before the Notice of Intent is due to NASA.
+The NASA Office of STEM Engagement has indicated that the FY 20 Solicitation will be released in November.
+The Louisiana Board of Regents needs to complete our internal selection process before the Notice of Intent is due to NASA sometime in December.

 The documents included below are critical resources that will assist proposers in developing a strong proposal.